eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 ### Create a connection to the BaSyx AAS server

-With the mappings defined above it is now possible to configure a new [Ditto connection](https://eclipse.dev/ditto/basic-connections.html) to a BaSyx AAS server.
+With the mappings above defined it is now possible to configure a new [Ditto connection](https://eclipse.dev/ditto/basic-connections.html) to a BaSyx AAS server.
 Be aware, that the scripts above must be provided to Ditto's Connectivity service via http.
 This also requires to escape certain characters and remove the line breaks.
 So replace newlines with `\n` and `'` with `'"'`.

 In the following script we have added the Ditto demo instance called `ditto.eclipseprojects.io` for testing purposes, which needs to be exchanged, if someone needs to use a custom Ditto instance.
 Also you must have access to the Ditto [Devops](https://eclipse.dev/ditto/installation-operating.html#devops-commands) credentials.
 The default devops credentials are username: devops, password: foobar, but the password can be changed by setting the environment variable DEVOPS_PASSWORD in the [gateway service](https://eclipse.dev/ditto/architecture-services-gateway.html).

-Finally adjust the parameter `uri` with the ip of your running BaSyx server.
+Finally adjust the parameter `uri` with the URL of your running BaSyx server.
 ```bash
 curl -X POST -u devops:foobar -H 'Content-Type: application/json' --data-binary '{
     "targetActorSelection": "/system/sharding/connection",